The JCB Story

 Like other private race tracks, around the world, this one has a history of having some exotic stuff running around it and annoying the neighbours.
 Although, in this case, the neighbours are so far away, they’d have to be very easily annoyed.

-This video shows a Jaguar XJR9 being driven round it.
+The video below shows a Jaguar XJR9 being driven around it.
 This was the same 7 litre, V12 monster I saw win The Le Mans 24hrs in 1988.
-The noise it makes is just a joy, but that’s a story for another time
+The noise it makes is just a joy, but that’s a story for another time.